NORTH EAST CATCHMENT MANAGEMENT AUTHORITY

 The North East CMA is responsible for coordinating integrated catchment management and sustainable land and water use in Victoria's North East.

 The CMA assists in the development of regional natural resource management priorities.
 Our work in these areas is guided by the North East Regional Catchment Strategy, which is a twenty year strategy that sets the direction for investment in natural resource management across the region.
 We track and report our progress towards achieving Regional Catchment Strategy targets through an annual report on the condition and management of land & water resources.
 This report forms part of our Annual Report.

 Our Board has extensive experience and knowledge of land protection, water resource management, primary industry, environmental conservation and local government.
 More than half are primary producers.

-In addition, Katie currently serves on the Beechworth Health Service Board and maintains a strong interest in her local community.
-Katie and her husband, Stuart, and two sons have a strong family connection to North East Victoria, and are involved in a family farming enterprise consisting of sheep, cattle and wine grapes.
-Katie is a Graduate of the Australian Institute of Company Directors and holds a Masters in Public Policy and Management from Monash University
+Katie is a member of the La Trobe University Regional Advisory Board (Albury-Wodonga), Alpine Valleys Community Leadership Inc (serving as Treasurer), Beechworth Wanderers Cricket Club (serving as Secretary) and the Ovens Murray Regional Partnership.
+In addition, Katie has previously served on the Beechworth Health Service Board and maintains a strong interest in her local community.
+Katie, along with her husband, Stuart, and two sons have a strong family connection to north east Victoria, and are involved in a family farming enterprise consisting of sheep, cattle and wine grapes.
+Katie is a Graduate of the Australian Institute of Company Directors and holds a Masters in Public Policy and Management from Monash University.